TimeMachine1994/081925-SvelteTweb/frontend/RECAPTCHA_SETUP_GUIDE.md

 ## 📝 Implementation Summary

-The reCAPTCHA v3 implementation provides comprehensive protection for TributeStream's critical user-facing endpoints while maintaining a seamless user experience.
+The reCAPTCHA v3 implementation provides comprehensive protection for Tributestream's critical user-facing endpoints while maintaining a seamless user experience.
 All high-priority forms now include invisible reCAPTCHA verification with appropriate security thresholds based on the sensitivity of each action.